 Trim Level Breakdown

-The 370Z is available in base and Touring trim levels.
+The 370Z is available three trim levels: base, Touring and Touring Sport.

 The base coupe comes standard with cloth-upholstered bucket seats, cruise control, an AM/FM/CD player linked to four speakers, an auxiliary jack, keyless entry and start, a leather-upholstered multi-function steering wheel, power windows and door locks, a storage box behind the passenger seat, heated mirrors, automatic headlights and a vehicle security system.